 UX Design: How Video Content Can Enhance User Experience

-The niche e-commerce website for the water brand uses different atmospheric videos to make the user experience positive and emotional.
+The niche e-commerce website for the water brand uses atmospheric videos to enhance the user experience and evoke positive emotions.

 Types of Video Content in Interfaces

 People are overloaded daily with tons of diverse information coming from various channels.
-So, make no mistake, most visitors to a website or users of a mobile application aren’t going to spend much time learning about products or services, especially the new ones.
+So, make no mistake: Most website visitors or mobile application users aren’t going to spend much time learning about products or services, especially the new ones.
 In these conditions, video can become another effective way of communication, informative, dynamic, and attractive.

-A catchy video crafted with an understanding of the target audience is a tool for attracting customers’ attention as well as a well-checked method of informing them quickly and brightly.
-Video content activates several channels of perception – audio, visual, motion – simultaneously, and usually does that wrapped in telling a story.
+A catchy video crafted with an understanding of the target audience is a tool for attracting customers’ attention and a well-checked method of informing them quickly and brightly.
+Video content activates several channels of perception—audio, visual, and motion—simultaneously, and usually does that wrapped in telling a story.
 Such a combination of factors often makes a video presentation strong, emotional, and memorable.

 Hero section video used as a part of the home page for the gardening company website